 The Post-Photographic Condition

-We find ourselves at a crucial moment in the history of images.
-The proliferation of cameras and digital point-and-shoot devices, the incorporation of picture taking into cell phones, the Internet, social networks, and CCTV are part of new experimentation and new creative processes.
+We are at a crucial moment in the history of images.
+The proliferation of cameras and digital point-and-shoot devices, the incorporation of picture taking into cell phones, the Internet, social networks, new surveillance technologies, the development of virtual reality devices—all this and more is configuring a second digital revolution in which the identity of photography must be rethought.
+Platforms such as Facebook, Twitter, Instagram, Google, Flickr, YouTube, Wikipedia, eBay and Blurb have become tools for experimentation and new creative processes.
 Today, how can we define photographic quality?
-Is it possible to identify the photographic canon that is being created in the new vernacular spaces of the image?
+Is it possible to identify the photographic canon arising from these new vernacular spaces of the image?